Serendipity 3: History

-Serendipity was named after the three legendary princes of the island once known as Serendip (now Sri Lanka), from which the 18th-century writer Sir Horace Walpole coined serendipity.
-Serendipity has been popular since the beginning.
-Marilyn Monroe frequently patronized the restaurant, Andy Warhol was a regular before he was well-known, and First Lady Jacqueline Kennedy was also a frequent guest and once even tried to buy the recipe for the Frrrozen Hot Chocolate for an event she was throwing.
-Stephen Bruce refused to give her the recipe though he did offer to come and make the frozen drink for her party himself.
-The recipe can now be found in Sweet Serendipity, a book of recipes and history sold in the general store located inside the restaurant.
+The restaurant's name is a reference to The Three Princes of Serendip, a Persian fairy tale.
+The restaurant has hosted many celebrities since its establishment in 1954.
+Regulars included Marilyn Monroe, Andy Warhol, and First Lady Jacqueline Kennedy.

+Serendipity 3 opened a location in Westport CT in 1984 but closed it a year later.
+The restaurant for a number of years had a location in Boston at Faneuil Hall, but it closed in 1996, and later opened two new locations with one in Boca Raton in South Florida and another at Caesars Palace on the Las Vegas Strip.
+The Las Vegas location closed in January 2017, leaving the Boca Raton restaurant as the only location outside of New York open.

 In 2004, Serendipity celebrated its fiftieth anniversary by introducing the record-breaking Golden Opulence Sundae, listed in the Guinness Book of World Records as the most expensive dessert, at $1000.
-It is made with three scoops of the Tahitian vanilla bean ice cream, infused with Madagascar vanilla, covered in 23K edible gold leaf, drizzled with the world's most expensive chocolate, Amedei Porcelana, and covered with chunks of Chuao chocolate, which is from cocoa beans harvested by the Caribbean Sea on Venezuela's coast.
-It is suffused with exotic candied fruits from Paris, gold dragées, truffles and Marzipan Cherries and topped with a tiny glass bowl of Grand Passion Caviar, an exclusive dessert caviar, made of salt-free American Golden caviar, known for its sparkling golden color.
+It is made with three scoops of the Tahitian vanilla bean ice cream infused with Madagascar vanilla; covered in 23K edible gold leaf; drizzled with the world's most expensive chocolate, Amedei Porcelana; and covered with chunks of Chuao chocolate, which is from cocoa beans harvested by the Caribbean Sea on Venezuela's coast.
+It is suffused with exotic candied fruits from Paris, gold dragées, truffles, and Marzipan Cherries.
+Finally, it is topped with a tiny glass bowl of Grand Passion Caviar, an exclusive dessert caviar made of salt-free American Golden caviar, known for its sparkling golden color.
 It is sweetened and infused with passion fruit, orange, and Armagnac.
 The sundae is served in a Baccarat Harcourt crystal goblet (which the buyer gets to keep) with an 18K gold spoon, a petite mother of pearl spoon, and topped with a gilded sugar flower by Ron Ben-Israel.